ankraft/ACME-oneM2M-CSE/docs/ACMEScript-commands.md

 ### CASE

 Usage:
-CASE [&lt;match>]
+CASE &lt;match\*

 This command starts a CASE block inside a [SWITCH](#command_switch) block.
-If present the *match* argument will be compared against the argument of the surrounding SWITCH block.
+If present then the *match* argument will be compared against the argument of the surrounding SWITCH block.
 If it matches then the code lines up to the next CASE or [ENDSWITCH](#command_endswitch) are executed.
 If multiple CASE statements would match the comparison then only the first matching block is executed.